epfl-ada/ada-2023-project-adhd2023/README.md

 ## Abstract

 Amidst the ever-evolving landscape of the global film industry, understanding the factors that lead to a film's success has become crucial.
-With millions of viewers relying on film ratings to guide their viewing choices, it's essential to delve into what drives these ratings.
-This project aims to reveal the parameters that significantly influence a film's rating, utilizing the extensive IMDb database as its primary resource.
-While conventional factors and directorial prowess are often highlighted, our study seeks to uncover the subtler, yet pivotal elements that contribute to a film's acclaim, by employing a comprehensive analytical approach, and by dissecting various components.
-The goal is to not only understand the visible layers of what makes a film favorable but also to identify the underlying factors often overlooked.
-This research could serve as a vital tool for filmmakers, critics, and enthusiasts alike, providing insights into the anatomy of highly rated movies.
+With millions of viewers relying on film ratings to guide their viewing choices, it's essential to understand what drives these ratings.
+This project aims to reveal the parameters that significantly influence a film's rating, using the extensive IMDb database as its primary resource.
+While primary factors such as budget, genre and cast could be applied for a primary analysis, we aim to perform a deeper and more meaningful search on the elements that combined together in the right way, tend to yield a high ranking.
+Such an analysis would be a useful tool in the hands of a filmmaker, critic or just a movie enthusiast, seeking to understand in a more meaningful way the demands of the viewers, depending on the needed era, geographical area or genre one is interested in.

 ## Research questions
 Our analysis will put the light on the movie Rating The research questions that we would like to answer falls into three domains: